We have recently settled a compensation claim on behalf of a child injured in a Devon shop.

 Settlement was agreed, and subsequently approved by the court, with the total compensation amounting to over £36,000.
 The family were very pleased with the outcome.

-Rachel praised the family’s patience in waiting for the claim to be concluded.
 The family were a pleasure to work with, and their commitment to ensuring we could obtain the best possible outcome for our client allowed us to investigate every possible avenue of compensation.